panu-kangas/panu-kangas/README.md

 👨‍🎓 I’m a Hive Helsinki graduate from 2025.
 (Read more about the education here: https://www.hive.fi/en/about-hive/)

-📱 I’m currently working as an Embedded Software Developer Trainee at Nokia.
+📱 I’m currently working as an Embedded Software Trainee at Nokia.
 My work mainly focuses on Nokia’s 5G software.

 🎭 Before my IT career, I was a musical theatre actor for 10 years.
 I’ve also had a significant career as a voice actor—I’ve narrated over 100 audiobooks and been the Finnish voice of hundreds of cartoon characters.